top of page

 Estonia Dominates with Groundbreaking Wins

 Estonian companies showcased exceptional prowess, winning in five of the ten categories and securing all four special awards.
 A standout performer was UP Catalyst, which took home awards in the “Innovation to Mitigate the Climate Crisis” and “Production and Industrial Symbiosis” categories.
-The company, renowned for converting CO2 waste biomass into sustainable carbon nanomaterials, was praised for its transformative impact by Zane Valujeva, Head of Sustainability at Danone Nordic and Baltic Markets.
+The company is renowned for converting CO2 waste biomass into sustainable carbon nanomaterials.
+Zane Valujeva, Head of Sustainability at Danone Nordic and Baltic Markets, praised UP Catalyst for its transformative impact.

-Another major success story was Neular OÜ, whose recycled plastic waste solutions earned the top spot in the Circular Economy category.
+Another major success story was Neular OÜ.
+Their recycled plastic waste solutions earned the top spot in the Circular Economy category.
 By turning sorted municipal waste into high-performance building materials, Neular has positioned itself as a leader in tackling the global plastic crisis.

 Special awards also celebrated Estonian ingenuity: